wch/r-source/CONFLICTS.md

   with fields `package` and `conflicts`.

-- A number of aspects of the conflict handling process can be customized via the `conflicts.control` option.
+- A number of aspects of the conflict handling process can be customized via the `conflicts.policy` option.
 The value of this option should be a list with named elements.
 Elements that are supported:

     - `warn`: Sets the default for the `warn.conflicts` argument to